-Feature templates define categories of items that editors are allowed to add to a feature layer based on specific combinations of attributes.
-For example, feature templates for a schools feature layer might allow editors to choose whether a new feature should be classified as an elementary school, middle school, or high school.
-The feature layer administrator can preset the school type attribute for these three options.
-This ensures that editors do not enter invalid values for this important attribute.
+A feature template creates features on a single target layer.
+Feature templates appear in the Create features pane with a name and a symbol showing the symbology assigned to the target feature layer.
+For example, you can use feature templates for a feature layer of schools that allow editors to choose whether a new feature should be classified as an elementary school, middle school, or high school.
+As the template author, you can preset the school type attribute for these three options.
+This ensures that editors do not enter invalid values for this attribute.

 If you use unique symbology, you can define subtypes on the feature types, which are additional templates based on other feature attributes.
 For example, you could define available pipeline types based on both the diameter of the pipe and the material that constitutes it.
 Well-defined feature templates help your editors add only the types of features that are allowed.
 Using feature templates, you can provide a focused palette of valid feature types for editors to create and modify.